DETAILED ACTION

 update the trained first machine learning model, [based on the application of the transformation function on the trained first machine learning model], wherein the update of the trained first machine learning model corresponds to an unlearning of at least one of the received data subset or a set of features associated with the second machine learning model (“Because the random probe data acts as a placeholder for the original training dataset, adding or deleting data therefrom will effect substantially the same change in the model as if the data were added or deleted to/from the original training dataset.
 Thus, the target model may be modified or improved (“updating”) without ever accessing the original training dataset.” [¶0030; deleting data corresponds to “unlearning”]).

-However David fails to explicitly teach apply a transformation function on the trained first machine learning model based on the trained second machine learning model
+However David fails to explicitly teach apply, based on the trained second machine learning model, a transformation function on the trained first machine learning model

 updating… based on the application of the transformation function on the trained first machine learning model

-Cao teaches apply a transformation function on the trained first machine learning model based on the trained second machine learning model (“Fig. 1: Unlearning idea.
+(“Fig. 1: Unlearning idea.
 Instead of making a model directly depend on each training data sample (left), we convert the learning algorithm into a summation form (right).
 Specifically, each summation is the sum of transformed data samples, where the transformation functions gi are efficiently computable.” [pg.
 464, Fig. 1])

 updating… based on the application of the transformation function on the trained first machine learning model (“To prepare for unlearning, we transform learning algorithms in a system to a form consisting of a small number of summations [33].
 Each summation is the sum of some efficiently computable transformation of the training data samples.
 The learning algorithms depend only on the summations, not individual data.
 These summations are saved together with the trained model.
 (The rest of the system may still ask for individual data and there is no injected noise as there is in differential privacy.)
 Then, in the unlearning process, we subtract the data to forget from each summation, and then update the model.” [pg.
 464, bottom right para – pg.
 465, top left para])